Old Swedes Church

-Mason Joseph Yard lead the construction of the four walls, built of locally quarried granite, while carpenters John Smart and John Harrison handled the roof, pews, pulpit, doors, and window frames.
+Mason Joseph Yard led the construction of the four walls, built of locally quarried granite, while carpenters John Smart and John Harrison handled the roof, pews, pulpit, doors, and window frames.
 The windows themselves were installed by the Dutch glazier Lenard Osterson.
 On the exterior, various Latin inscriptions were written in iron letters, later painted red, made by Matthias de Foss.
-The phrases included "If God be for us who can be against us?"
+The phrases included, "If God be for us who can be against us?"
 "EMMANUEL" and "Christ is our polestar."

 In his account of the historic dedication, Bjork relates that: